atlarge-research/wta-tools/benchmarking/README.md

 - **tpcds-kit**

 ## DAS-5
-DAS-5 or Distributed ASCII Supercomputer 5 (DAS-5) is a cluster of high-end servers.
+DAS-5 or Distributed ASCII Supercomputer 5 (DAS-5) is a cluster of distributed high-end servers.
 This will be the production environment setting on which Spark and the Spark plugin will be running.

 ### das-bigdata-deployment
 This is the script to download, configure, and deploy Hadoop HDFS, YARN, and Spark on the Distributed ASCII Supercomputer (DAS-5).
 For more detailed information on how to use this script, go to the [README](das-bigdata-deployment/README.md) in the **das-bigdata-deployment** directory.